daattali/beautiful-jekyll/_drafts/9-ideas-for-making-meal-planning-simpler.md

 There are so many ways to do meal planning (like the image I shared below), but I wanted to choose one that works for us that:

-1. Reduces trips out right now and
+1. Reduces trips out right now and;
 2. Requires the least amount of energy overall.
 We have a busy family, so anything that cuts time and thinking wins for me.

 So for us, that means an assigned day to day meal theme with some flexibility such as chicken/veggies on Wednesday, Fish Friday.
 As well as one weekend of picking up the groceries for the month and one mid month top up of fresh type items.